 It’s hard to tell where to start your housekeeping, so the second hardest part of house cleaning is knowing when the job is done.
 Good cleans require thorough attention to detail – you really have to get into all of the nooks and crannies for that deep-clean feeling.
-Most likely, you won’t strictly follow this housecleaning guide and that’s fine, because it’s just guide!
-The idea is to at least lend you some sort of framework to begin with.
+Most likely, you won’t strictly follow this kitchen cleaning guide and that’s fine because it’s just a guide!
+The idea is to at least lend you some sort of framework, to begin with.

-Once you’ve removed your clutter, you’ll want to move things on shelves, so that you can clean them and the space, as well as and toss away expired foodstuffs and remove shelves and draws from your fridge.
-Set aside food-storage containers for soaking in your sink, then begin wiping down the shelves and food contact areas with non-toxic, bleach free cleaner sprayed onto a rag or cloth.
+Once you’ve removed your clutter, you’ll want to move items off of the shelves, so that you can clean them and the surrounding space, as well as and throw away expired food and remove shelves and drawers from your fridge.
+Set aside food-storage containers for soaking in your sink, then begin wiping down the shelves and food contact areas with non-toxic, bleach-free cleaner sprayed onto a rag or cloth.

 You’ll also want to add a few dashes of dish soap or detergent.
 Crisper drawers, refrigerator shelves, dish racks, and the microwave turntable will most likely need soaking.